David-Maisonave/GitRelease/README.md

 # GitRelease
 The [GitRelease.cmd](https://github.com/David-Maisonave/GitRelease/blob/main/GitRelease.cmd) batch script builds Visual Studio dotnet solution in multiple platforms, updates the Git repository, and creates a Github package.
-It performs this action from the remote desktop computer, and not server-side.
+It performs this action from a Windows remote desktop computer, and not server-side.

 # Content
 -  [Description](README.md#Description)